drone/docs/content/usage/secrets/registries.md

 These credentials are never exposed to your pipeline, which means they cannot be used to push, and are safe to use with pull requests, for example.
 Pushing to a registry still require setting credentials for the appropriate plugin.
 {{% /alert %}}

+# Image Caching Behavior

+{{% alert error %}}
+Pull private images with caution.
+{{% /alert %}}

+All images (including private images) are pulled and cached by the Docker daemon.
+Drone assumes that any image in the local cache can be used as a build image.

+It is possible for one repository to have credentials and pull a private image that is cached by Docker, and used by another repository that does not have registry credentials configured.

+Keep this in mind when running Drone and jobs in a shared or public environment.

+# Configuration

 Example configuration using a private image:

 ```diff